-So we had no idea this is what most tourists come to Iquitos for.
-For those of you into this you’ll know what a Shaman experience is, for those who haven’t heard of it, it’s basically spending a few days in a retreat with a group, using ‘traditional’ methods to cleanse your body.
+So I had no idea this is what most tourists come to Iquitos for.
+For those of you into this you’ll know what an Ayahuasca experience is, for those who haven’t heard of it, it’s basically spending a few days in a retreat with a group, using ‘traditional’ methods to cleanse your body.

-The reason we’ve put traditional in inverted comers – there are different versions of the experience.
-Some have used the wrong type of medicines with very bad affects on the person, others are fake Shaman’s & have sexually abused tourists.
+The reason I’ve put traditional in inverted comers – there are different versions of the experience.
+Some have used the wrong type of medicines with very bad effects on the person, others are fake Shamans & have sexually abused tourists.
 And then you have the flip side of people who say it went well and helped them find the answer to something / discover their destiny.

-It’s not our thing, though if you decide to do it, just make sure you’re doing it through a reputable organisation.
+It’s not my thing, though if you decide to do it, just make sure you’re doing it through a reputable organisation.

 8. To visit or not to visit Belen Floating market

-This is a place we originally had on the list to visit in Iquitos, though after discovering more about the sad contents of the market it came off our list.
+This is a place I originally had on the list to visit in Iquitos, though after discovering more about the sad contents of the market it came off my list.

-On one hand we wanted to see the reality of what was going on, on the other hand we thought – we know what we’d be seeing & we don’t want to see it / promote tourism there.
+On one hand I wanted to see the reality of what was going on, on the other hand I thought – I know what I’d be seeing & I don’t want to see it / promote tourism there.
 So it’s a personal choice, be aware of what should & shouldn’t be at that market, stick to the main streets & try to remember your way, this is a huge market.
-Finally, visit early in the morning (6am-12pm) after 1/2pm locals made us aware it starts to become more dangerous.
+Finally, visit early in the morning (6am-12pm) after 1/2pm locals made me aware it starts to become more dangerous.
 Location: Walk down to the river front and head right.
 Cost: Free / the expense of animal’s lives.